-As the global Coronavirus COVID-19 crisis continues to grow, the Town of Surfside remains committed to staying on top of the most up-to-date information in order to make informed decisions to help safeguard our community.
-The situation is changing rapidly, so the Town will be providing regular updates as new information emerges.
+Throughout the coronavirus pandemic, the Town of Surfside remains committed to staying on top of the most up-to-date information and navigating the “New Normal” in order to help residents make informed decisions.
+The Town will continue to provide regular updates as new information emerges.

 Town Commission Declares State of Emergency